jarrodmillman/pose-stats/description.md

 provides a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.

-## Long term vision

-As described above, the current state of open source statistical software is mixed.
-The `R` community has many individual or small group contributors, though many lack proper training in best practices for open source software.
-In the
-`python` community, at least as represented by the larger packages, is represented by larger, well-organized groups with clear governance practices.

-This proposal aims to bridge these two worlds: it is unreasonable to assume statisticians trained in cutting-edge methodology to simultaneously master best practices in software engineering.
-Similarly, software engineers are not trained at the cutting edge of statistical methodology.
-However, there is certainly a middle ground: graduate students in statistics can be trained in good (i.e. not as extensively as required for "best") practices in software engineering.
-Similarly, those with strong software engineering skills can learn what are the types of APIs required to implement cutting edge methodology in software.

-In colonizing this middle ground, we hope to achieve several goals.

-1. Better software engineering practices for academically trained statisticians writing software both in `R` and `python`.

-2. Establishment of new, well-engineered and robust APIs (building on the success of `sklearn`'s simple but powerful API) for implementation of cutting-edge statistical methodology in different modeling paradigms.

-3. Cross-pollination between `R` and `python` statistical software communities.
-The current state sees `R` with mostly small development groups with `python` leaning towards larger groups.
-Meeting in this middle ground will necessitate communication between the groups.

-### Societal or national needs:

-* statistical models underpin scientific research, a domain for all science

-### Guiding principles

-* Community based governance
-  * Scientific Python-style governance
-* Mimic orgs like scipy-hep, pangeo, astropy other domain stacks, a stack for statistics (bioconductor)

 # Program of Work